awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-listenerrule-actions.md

 ## Properties<a name="w3ab2c21c14e1012b7"></a>

 `TargetGroupArn`  <a name="cfn-elasticloadbalancingv2-listener-actions-targetgrouparn"></a>
-The Amazon Resource Name \(ARN\) of the target group to which Elastic Load Balancing routes the traffic\.
+The Amazon Resource Name \(Arn\) of the target group to which Elastic Load Balancing routes the traffic\.
 *Required*: Yes
 *Type*: String